Project-OSmOSE/OSEkit/docs/source/examples.rst

 .. topic:: :doc:`Use APLOSE results <example_aplose_result>`

-    Parse `APLOSE <https://osmose.ifremer.fr/doc/>`_ results csv files in OSEkit, and use the annotations to filter the audio or spectrograms from the project.
+    Parse `APLOSE <https://osmose.ifremer.fr/doc/>`_ results csv files in OSEkit, and use the detections to filter the audio or spectrograms from the project.

 .. toctree ::
     :hidden: